Romanlukian/BayesOpt/README.md

 A group of classes to implement the Bayesian Optimisation algorithm.
-Several surrogate models and acquisition function apporaches are implemented.
+Several surrogate models and acquisition function approaches are implemented.

 List of classes: